The ultimate 10-Point checklist for buying a digital picture frame

 Viewing angle

-I am adding this point for the sake of completeness although the overall quality across displays is such that isn’t much of a differentiator anymore.
+I am adding this point for completeness, although the overall quality across displays is such that it isn’t much of a differentiator anymore.

 The Viewing Angle defines how well you can see the image on the screen from a multitude of viewing directions.
 The image may become darker, garbled, or show strange colors if the viewing angle is low.